 - A comprehensive assessment completed by DSHS or AAA staff; however, this must have been completed at the time the care contract was completed; or

 - Any other credible means of verifying the need for services.

-- The care services provided by the family member are allowed under the Medicaid state plan or the department's home and community based waiver services.
+- The care services provided by the family member are allowed under the Medicaid state plan or the department's HCB waiver services.
 Certain services are not covered by Medicaid in an at-home setting, like 24 hours / 7 day-a-week personal care.

-- The care services provided by the family member do not duplicate those that another party is being paid to provide.
+- The care services provided by the family member don't duplicate those that another party is being paid to provide.

 - The FMV of the asset transferred is comparable to the FMV of the care services provided.

 - The time for which care services are claimed is reasonable based on the kind of services provided.